shuopwang/hadoop_map_reduce/README.md

 # hadoop_map_reduce

-I suppose that each input file is the action of one customer.
+I suppose that each line in input file is a transaction.

 TokenizerMapper extends Mapper function.